rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Communications Officer</strong><br/>
          dcsa_coms AT darwin.cam.ac.uk<br/>
-         Tor Erlend FJELDE<br/>
+         Harrison WHITAKER<br/>
         <p align="justify">
-Tor is a second year PhD student in Engineering department in the Computational and Biological Learning (CBL) group.
-Outside of his studies, he puts his old body on the line for the glory of Darwin College FC.<br><br>
+I’m Harrison, a 3rd year PhD student in the Film & Screen department studying depictions of labour and gender in New Hollywood cinema.
+Outside of my work (if you can really call watching movies all day work), I love going to pub quizzes and hanging out in DarBar.
+As the Communications Officer, I’m always up for a chat!<br><br>

 The Comms Officer is responsible for sending out the WhatsUp email blasts, maintaining the website, and otherwise attending to DCSA communication needs such as sitting on the college Information Services Committee.
 Please get in touch if you’d like to share something in WhatsUp or for any other communication-related needs.
 Speaking of which don’t forget to sign up for the <a href="https://lists.cam.ac.uk/sympa/subscribe/darwin-whatsup?previous_action=info">mailing list</a>!
         </p>